General Regulations & Definitions

 Private Roads and Lands: Law prohibits obstructing private driveways, barways, or gateways with motor vehicles.
 People shall not drive over private lands or enter these lands for the purpose of camping without the permission of the landowner.

 Season Dates: All season dates in this book are inclusive.

-Violators: A person who drives, transports, scouts, counsels or otherwise aids another person in a violation, or who knowlingly possesses, consumes, or otherwise shares in the proceeds of such a violation by receiving or possessing fish or wild animals, or any parts thereof, shall be punished as a principal.
+Violators: A person who drives, transports, scouts, counsels, or otherwise aids another person in a violation, or who knowingly possesses, consumes, or otherwise shares in the proceeds of such a violation by receiving or possessing fish or wild animals, or any parts thereof, shall be punished as a principal.

 Reimbursement for Illegally Taken Fish or Wildlife